Board of Directors

 Director

-Jennifer Lindstrom, Ph.D., is an Associate Professor in Communication Sciences and Special Education at UGA, her research focuses on causes and treatment of dyslexia and other learning disabilities, issues surrounding the provision of accommodations to individuals with dyslexia and other learning disabilities, and early literacy with a focus on teacher training and the use of research-based methodologies for improving student performance.
+Jennifer Lindstrom, Ph.D., is an Associate Professor in Communication Sciences and Special Education at UGA, her research focuses on the causes and treatment of dyslexia and other learning disabilities, issues surrounding the provision of accommodations to individuals with dyslexia and other learning disabilities, and early literacy with a focus on teacher training and the use of research-based methodologies for improving student performance.
 She is committed to raising awareness about dyslexia among parents and professionals across the state through IDA-GA’s many outreach events.
+Dr. Lindstrom serves as a member of the International Dyslexia Association’s Board of Directors at both the state and national levels.

 Erin Lockett